 What is the structure of a bachelor’s study program?

 The structure of BA study programs differs depending on the subject or the chosen combination of subjects, respectively.
 Until your graduation, you have to acquire 180 credit points (CP) in total.
 The distribution of these points depends on the study model of your program.

-Related areas or related modules can be part of a mono-bachelor.
-They refer to modules of other subjects that are usually related content-wise to your core subject and are an addition to your academic profile.
-If you pursue a mono-bachelor, look at your study and examination regulations to see whether related modules are required.
-The video underneath will show you how to register for them.
+Affine Bereiche -related areas or related modules- can be part of a mono bachelor.
+They refer to modules of other subjects that are usually related content-wise to your major subject and are an addition to your academic profile.
+If you pursue a mono bachelor, look at your study and examination regulations to see whether related modules are required.

 General professional skills courses (ABV)

 The study area general professional skills (ABV) includes a mandatory internship and modules from the following skill areas.
 Your subject’s study and examination regulations will tell you which modules you can take.